Diabetic nephropathy: Emerging therapies

 A relatively new medication that has been approved for treatment for DM is sodium glucose cotransporter 2 (SGLT2) inhibitors.
-The mechanism of action of this drug is to the sodium-glucose uptake cotransporter in the proximal tubule, thereby generating naturesis and glucosuria.
+The mechanism of action of this drug is to the sodium-glucose uptake cotransporter in the proximal tubule, thereby generating natriuresis and glucosuria.
 In multiple clinical trials, SGLT2 inhibitors showed improved cardiovascular outcomes in patients with DM as well a positive effect on kidney outcomes, mainly a reduction in albuminuria and progression of renal damage.
 Other classes of diabetic medications that have been shown to have a positive effect on the progression of diabetic nephropathy are GLP-1 agonists and DPP-4 inhibitors.

 Education and self-management

 The success of diabetic nephropathy management depends greatly upon the ability of individuals to self-manage this condition, encompassing glycaemic control, and the adoption of healthy lifestyles.
 Appropriate self-management often requires patient education and behavioural counselling.
-However, there is still insufficient evidence to draw conclusions regarding the effects, regarding both benefits and harms, of educational programmes for people with diabetic nephropathy.
-Further high-quality studies are warranted.
+A systematic review (updated in 2024) has found that education programs probably improve knowledge in some areas related to diabetes care and self-management, and lower HbA1c in people with chronic kidney disease and diabetes.
+There impact on other clinical outcomes however remains unclear and further study is needed.